shamimcse1/Clean_Architecture_Using_Koin/README.md

 # Clean Architecture Using Koin

 A sample Android application built using MVVM Architecture, Koin for Dependency Injection, Kotlin Flow, and Room Database.
-The app fetches product details from FakeStoreAPI(https://fakestoreapi.com/) and supports caching for offline access.
+The app fetches product list from FakeStoreAPI(https://fakestoreapi.com/) and supports caching for offline access.

 # Features